-A Nebraska Company bought our neighbor's 4 bedroom home and turned it into an STR Hotel and Corporate Retreat (sleeping 22 comfortably), offering Massage, Yoga classes, Cooking classes, Group Photography classes and Group Art projects to it's guests.
+An example listing of an out of state company which bought a residential home and turned it into an STR Hotel and Corporate Retreat (sleeping 22 comfortably), offering Massage, Yoga classes, Cooking classes, Group Photography classes and Group Art projects to it's hotel guests.

 This house is zoned for Single Family Residential Use - R-7.5 (A)

 Single Family Residential Districts are to be composed of Single-Family Dwellings, Schools, Churches and Parks.
 Hotels are prohibited for these districts.

 The Dallas Neighbors next to this house asked code to look into the illegal land use of the STR Hotel and Corporate Retreat for 22 people the Nebraska Company Set up in a prohibited area.

 Code closed the ticket and found No Violation.

 "Most disturbing is that investor thinks nothing of those who surround their property, that's the 1st offense...
 2nd would be to list it as a Airbnb 3rd that it's listed during a pandemic-Covid19 for partying purposes-where do these partiers come from? "

 You can have a Back-House but it is not to be used as a Rental or adversly affect neighboring properties.

 These STR Hotels are a threat to our single family zoned neighborhoods.